Discover put volume heavy and directionally bearish

-Bearish flow noted in Discover (DFS) with 2,265 puts trading, or 1.1x expected.
-Most active are Nov-24 167.5 puts and Nov-24 145 calls, with total volume in those strikes near 1,700 contracts.
-The Put/Call Ratio is 1.97, while ATM IV is up over 2 points on the day.
+Bearish flow noted in Discover (DFS) with 3,304 puts trading, or 1.9x expected.
+Most active are Nov-24 167.5 puts and Nov-24 145 puts, with total volume in those strikes near 2,000 contracts.
+The Put/Call Ratio is 7.98, while ATM IV is up over 1 point on the day.
 Earnings are expected on January 15th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>